PřF:FA462 Diploma Thesis Seminar - Course Information

 - analyse the techniques needed for fulfilling these tasks

-- demonstrate the approach taken to fulfil these tasks
+- demonstrate the approach taken to fulfill these tasks

 - Reports about diploma thesis.
 Excursion on experimental laboratories.
 Contribution themes are the same as theses topics.